yvonnegat/CYPARK-system/README.md

 # CyPark Smart Parking System

 CyPark is a smart parking system that utilizes React.js for the frontend, Firebase for the backend, and various sensors to monitor parking spot occupancy.
 The system aims to provide real-time parking availability to users, enhancing the efficiency of parking management.
+To view the site click this link https://yvonnegat.github.io/CYPARK-system

 ## Table of Contents